News

 Goldwell announces new Winter/Spring monthly walking tours

 Guided Walking tours will run every year between October and May.
-The One hour tours will cover the founding artists, the regions history and conservation.
+The One hour tours will cover the founding artists, the regions history and conservation, and lots of fun facts.
 Tours starts at $15 August 2025

 Goldwell Board member Richard Stephens retires